JAmcevoy/LearnWithMe/README.md

 1. **Slow Loading Times for Large Feeds**: Implemented lazy loading and infinite scroll to handle large amounts of posts and improve performance.
 2. **Chat Page Layout on Mobile**: Addressed layout issues on mobile devices with responsive CSS to ensure a consistent chat interface.
 3. **Go Back Button Visibility on Small Screens**: Adjusted the button size and position to improve accessibility on mobile.
+4. **React Logout Bug**: Encountered a known bug in React where users can sometimes experience issues logging out due to client-side caching or session persistence.
+This issue occurs when React fails to fully clear the user’s session or authentication state.
+A workaround was implemented by manually clearing the local storage and session data on logout, but the issue can still occasionally persist under certain conditions.
+5. **Circle and Message Handling in DRF**: Initially, when accessing a specific circle, the API would only pull a single message by its ID rather than all the messages associated with that circle.
+To fix this, I had to create a new endpoint in Django REST Framework (DRF) to handle the proper flow: from the main page > Interest Circles > specific circle > retrieving all chats related to that circle.
+This change ensures that when a user navigates to a circle, they can see the entire chat history instead of just a single message, improving the overall user experience.
+6. **Pulling User’s Recent Posts and Likes**: I encountered difficulties retrieving a specific user's recent posts and recent likes for their profile page.
+Initially, the query was not pulling the correct data, but by creating custom fields in the serializer, I was able to resolve this issue.
+This approach allowed me to accurately display both recent posts and likes on the profile page, ensuring that the sections worked as intended.
+7. **Pagination on Categories**: Initially, the categories were paginated, and I was limited to displaying only 10 categories.
+I fixed this by fetching all the categories before rendering the dropdown, ensuring that users could see the full list of categories at once.

 ---

 ### Bugs Yet to Fix

-1. **Error Handling for Network Issues**: Currently, the app lacks sufficient notifications for lost network connections or server downtime.
-Better error handling is needed to alert users when connectivity issues occur.
+1. **Error Handling for Network Issues**: Need to implement better notifications for lost network connections or server downtime.
-2. **Video Upload Handling**: Video uploads are not yet supported due to difficulties in managing file sizes and formats.
-This feature requires additional development to handle larger media files properly.
+2. **Video Upload Handling**: Video uploads are not yet supported due to difficulties with file size management.
-3. **Go Back Button**: Although functional, the "Go Back" button needs further adjustments to improve its usability on smaller screens, where it can be difficult to access.
+3. **Go Back Button**: Although functional, it still requires further adjustments to improve usability on smaller screens.
-4. **The Sort Order of Chats**: The chat functionality was challenging to implement, especially in terms of loading messages in the correct order.
-Ideally, the chat should load with the most recent messages at the bottom, allowing users to scroll up to view older messages.
-However, the current solution first loads at the top of the chat and then scrolls to the bottom.
-While this works, it could lead to a poor user experience in more active chats with many users, as the initial jump from top to bottom may be disorienting.
+4. **The Sort Order of Chats**: The chat function was difficult to implement correctly, particularly with loading messages in the right order (starting from the bottom with older messages above).
+Currently, the chat loads at the top and scrolls to the bottom, which may cause a poor user experience in chats with many users.
+5. **Circle Name Visibility in Chats**: When entering a chat with no messages, the circle name does not show until a message is sent.
+This can confuse users as they may not immediately recognize which circle they are in.
+6. **401 Unauthorized Error for manifest.json**: The manifest.json file should be publicly accessible, but it is currently returning a 401 error, indicating that authentication is required to access it.
+This needs to be fixed by ensuring the file is served publicly.
+7. **WebSocket Connection Failed**: WebSocket connection issues (`ERR_CONNECTION_TIMED_OUT`) have occurred due to an unreachable or incorrectly configured WebSocket server.
+This issue remains unresolved and needs further debugging to ensure proper WebSocket communication.

 ---